zestyai/engineering-test-backend/README.md

 #### How long to spend on this test?
 There is intentionally no time limit set on this test.
 Spend as much time as you feel you need to create a deliverable you are proud of.

-#### Ugh, this test is long.
-Why?
-It is very likely that some of the technologies might be new to you (such as PostGIS) and may require some research.
-If that is the case, this time would not be wasted, as all of the technologies on this test are used frequently at zesty.ai.
-It is not required that you complete all features on the test - spend as much time as you feel is needed to demonstrate your mastery of complex technologies.
-Our hiring process is heavily weighted on quantifiable data, and we view this test as a good way for you to show off.  **Almost every person who completed this test in its entirety has been hired, and many have been hired who completed only 50% of it.**

-On the flip-side, if this test feels burdensome, it's very likely you would not enjoy the work at zesty.ai.

 #### I don't understand something or I am stuck.
 Can I ask questions?
 Yes.
 Knowing when to ask for help is a skill that is equally important as being able to solve things yourself.